mahdiatubly/Full_DevOps_RoadMap/Git.md

         #To show the changes in the stash
         $git stash show stash@{0}

-- To see all the log of the reseting actions:
+- To see all the logs of the resetting actions:

         $git reflog

-        To return back to a reseted commit from ref log
+        To return back to a reset commit from the ref log
         $git reset --hard 09635135...[commit SHA]

 - To add submodules to your repo:

         $git submodule add [link of the modules repo]

-- To download submodules while cloning a repo contains them:
+- To download submodules while cloning a repo containing them:

         $git clone --recurse-submodules [repo url]

-- To serch in git log using date:
+- To search in git log using date:

         $git log --after="2022-7-1" --before="2022-12-8"

-- To serch in git log using a word in the commit message:
+- To search in git log using a word in the commit message:

         $git log --grep="Love" --author="MA"

-- To serch in git log using a word in the commit message:
+- To search in git log using a word in the commit message:

         $git log --grep="Love" --author="MA"

-- To serch in git log using a file changed in the commit:
+- To search in git log using a file changed in the commit:

         $git log --[filename]

 - If you want to return back to the version of the last commit:

-        # You can add -p flage if you want to remove just a few changes.
+        # You can add -p flag if you want to remove just a few changes.
         $git restore [file name]

         #To restore a specific commit for just a specific file